List of Mighty Morphin Power Rangers characters: Katherine "Kat" Hillard

+Minh Kwan

+Minh Kwan is the third Yellow Ranger, introduced in Mighty Morphin Power Rangers: Once & Always.

+When she became the Yellow Ranger, she controlled the Sabertooth Tiger Dinozord.
+Her main weapons were the Power Daggers as well as her Blade Blaster.

+She was portrayed by Charlize "Charlie" Kersh.

 Allies

 Zordon

 Zordon is an inter-dimensional being trapped in a time warp.
-He is the wise mentor of the Rangers, who also bestowed their powers.
-10,000 years ago Zordon led the fight against the forces of evil, specifically Rita.
-Finally, he was able to imprison the evil witch and her minions in a dumpster on the moon.
-He once had a corporeal human form, but now appears as a floating head in an energy tube.
+He acts as the wise mentor of the Rangers, who also bestowed their powers.
+10,000 years prior to the show's beginning, Zordon led the fight against the forces of evil.
+He was able to imprison Rita and her minions in a dumpster on the moon.
+He once had a corporeal human form, but appears as a floating head in an energy tube to the Power Rangers.

-He was initially voiced and portrayed by David Fielding, and later voiced by Robert L. Manahan.
+He was initially voiced and portrayed by David Fielding and later voiced by Robert L. Manahan.
+In Mighty Morphin Power Rangers: Rita's Rewind, Zordon is voiced by A.J.
+LoCascio.

 Alpha 5

 Alpha 5 is a multi-functional sentient android from Edenoi who serves as Zordon's trusted robotic assistant, responsible for the daily operations and upkeep of the Command Center.

-He was voiced by Richard Steven Horvitz.
+He was voiced by Richard Steven Horvitz in the TV series and by A.J.
+LoCascio in Mighty Morphin Power Rangers: Rita's Rewind.

 Prince Dex

-Prince Dex/Masked Rider is a warrior from Alpha's home planet of Edenoi who leads a resistance movement against its ruthless dictator Count Dregon, an acquaintance and rival of Lord Zedd.
+Prince Dex/Masked Rider is a warrior from Alpha's home planet of Edenoi who leads a resistance movement against its ruthless dictator Count Dregon, an acquaintance and rival of Lord Zedd who is also Dex's uncle.

 He was portrayed by Ted Jan Roberts.